The International Journal of Regression Therapy

 Time: is it linear or simultaneous?
 Is there a past, present, and future, as has been accepted by traditional thought?
 Does Quantum Physics suggest that perhaps the very concepts of time and space need to be reexamined and redefined?
 Dr. Goldberg, author, practitioner, and lecturer, places before our readers some thoughts and ideas on this controversial subject.

 Throughout this article I will be referring to the work of Fred Alan Wolf, a quantum physicist.
 Although other physicists with specialties in quantum mechanics will be mentioned, most of my references will be to Wolf’s work.
-While Wolf doesn’t speak for all quantum physicists, I find his theories and conclusions particularly applicable to my work with hypnotic regression and progression.
+While Wolf doesn’t speak for all quantum physicists, I find his theories and conclusions particularly applicable to my work with … Read the rest

 Thoughts On Time: The Connection Between Multidimensionality and Reincarnation – Bettye B. Binder (Is.11)